ordinalsbot/sat-miner/README.md

 cd sat-miner
 npm i
 ```
-* Rename `.env.sample` to `.env` and update the file with your exchange account information.
+* Rename `.env.sample` to `.env`
+* Update the file with your exchange account and bitcoin-core wallet information

 # Use
 * run the app